Zehelein/pg-transactional-outbox/lib/README.md

   message processing across all messages.
 - `createSemaphoreConcurrencyController` - this controller allows the processing of messages in parallel up to a configurable number.
-- `createDiscriminatingMutexConcurrencyController` - this controller enables
+- `createReplicationSegmentMutexConcurrencyController` - this controller enables
-  sequential message processing based on a specified discriminator.
-This could be the message type or some other (calculated) value.
-The controller still guarantees sequential message processing but only across messages with the same discriminator.
+  sequential message processing based on the message "segment" discriminator.
+  The controller still guarantees sequential message processing but only across messages with the same segment value.
 - `createMultiConcurrencyController` - this is a combined concurrency controller.
 You can define which of the above controllers should be used for different kinds of messages.